 In order to maintain environmental health for the long-term, the building industry has adopted a series of green building performance and certification systems.
-These systems reward design projects that meet green standards and reduce the negative ecological impacts of development, thereby creating a more sustainable built environment for current and future generations to enjoy.
+These systems rank and reward design projects that meet green standards and reduce the negative ecological impacts of development on our environment.
+The overall goals of the system provides a measurable guideline to creating a more sustainable built environment for current and future generations to enjoy.

 Why Pursue Green Building Certification?

 Although the process of designing and building a “green” building is not for every project, there are a multitude benefits to certification.
 In addition to preserving the environment and its precious resources, achieving green building certification comes with a variety of economic and human health benefits.
 These often include:

 - Greater return on investment

 - Reduced employee absences